Home Compare GAW.L vs RMV.L

 Valuation

-Both profiles are strong on valuation, but Rightmove plc leads clearly.
+Both rank well on valuation, but Rightmove plc still holds a clear edge.

 Valuation — Dominant Gap